netervati/collected-thoughts/EFFECTIVE-UNIT-TESTING.md

   end

   # Test for `.calculate`
-  # Test for 0 ammount
+  # Test for 0 amount
   # etc...
 end
 ```